 - Isle a la Cache in Romeoville (Des Plaines River)

-Canoes and kayaks may be launched on Forest Preserve District lakes year-round unless there is ice on the water, in which case it is prohibited.
+Unless otherwise posted, canoes and kayaks may be launched on Forest Preserve property at the above listed locations year-round except when there is ice on the water, in which case it is prohibited.
 Please note: District boat launches close for the season on October 31.

 Canoe/Kayak Launch Pass